SamsungSLAV/festral/README.md

-            "name" : "Test name (this is optional field, defoult value is 'undefined')", "parser" : "name or path to the binary of the parser of tests output", "runTTL" : 3600 - time to live of the test job after start of execution, "timeput": 18000 - time to live of test job from it was created even it was waiting only },
+            "name" : "Test name (this is optional field, defoult value is 'undefined')", "parser" : "name or path to the binary of the parser of tests output", "runTTL" : 3600 - time to live of the test job after start of execution, "timeout": 18000 - time to live of test job from it was created even it was waiting only, "targets" : ["rpi3", "PC"] - list of targetw to run this test on },
         {
             "repo" : "tests",
             "yaml" : "/home/tests.yml",
-            "parser" : "~/test_parser.sh"
+            "parser" : "~/test_parser.sh",
+            "targets" : ["rpi3"]
         }
 ]
 ```